zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.6.rst

   * The main Kconfig option was renamed from ``CONFIG_CAN_NATIVE_POSIX_LINUX`` to :kconfig:option:`CONFIG_CAN_NATIVE_LINUX`.

+* The ``CAN_FILTER_FDF`` flag for filtering classic CAN/CAN FD frames was removed since no known CAN controllers implement support for this.
+Applications can still filter on classic CAN/CAN FD frames in their receive callback functions as needed.

 * The io-channel cells of the following devicetree bindings were reduced from 2 (``positive`` and ``negative``) to the common ``input``, making it possible to use the various ADC DT macros with TI LMP90xxx ADC devices: